commercialhaskell/stackage/CURATORS.md

 __`NOPLAN=1`__ If you wish to rerun a build without recalculating a build plan, you can set the environment variable `NOPLAN=1`.
 This is useful for such cases as an intermittent test failure, out of memory condition, or manually tweaking the plan file.

-This is the default for LTS builds.
+Note LTS builds inherit the current Hackage data (stack updated for Nigthly) to avoid excess extra rebuilding.

 ### Timing